coderefinery/train-the-trainer/content/teaching-strategies.md

 Disadvantage:
 - Requires two people's time
-- Requires coordination when preparing
+- Requires coordination when preparing (slows you down in preparation)
 - Unfamiliar concept to most people